Specifyapp/parsers/parsers/to-react-native/README.md

 # To React Native

 ## Description

-Transform design tokens to a JavaScript `theme` object which can be used in [React Native](https://reactnative.dev/).
+This parser helps you transform design tokens to a JavaScript `theme` object compatible with [React Native](https://reactnative.dev/).

+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface